IPD-Azure-Challenge/InPathPivot/README.md

 # Frequently Asked Questions
 ### Who is this app for?

-Any individual in one of the groups described above or in any under served community that wants to learn the skills necessary for a technology career.
-It will also serve partner organizations and corporations interested in providing internships, mentorships, and employment opportunities.
+Any individual (ages 18+) in one of the groups described above or in any under served community that wants to learn the skills necessary for a technology career.
+It will also serve partner organizations and corporations interested in providing internships, mentorships, and employment opportunities. (**IPD works with mentored programs ages 14-18 on our main site via our affiliate partners**).

 The target population of the application includes:

-1. Disconnected Youth/Opportunity Youth are teenagers and young adults between the ages of 16 and 24 who are neither working nor in school.
+1. Disconnected Youth/Opportunity Youth are young adults who are neither working nor in school.
-2. Youth in Transition (YIT) Ages 16-24 that are in transitioning from foster care or state custody.
+2. Youth in Transition (YIT) youth that are in transitioning from foster care or state custody.
 3. Justice Involved are Individuals who have interactions with the criminal justice system as a defendant

 ### What is the benefit this app is providing?